-- Policy E: Provide a natural waterway between Cullaby Lake to the adjacent drainage canal such that salmonids and lampreys can ascent it without the need of a fish ladder. - Policy F: The County shall, in coordination with the cities and other appropriate organizations, implement the requirements of the Oregon Solutions Clatsop Plains Elk Project Declaration of Cooperation, which was signed September 1, 2021.
+Policy A: Provide a natural waterway between Cullaby Lake to the adjacent drainage canal such that salmonids and lampreys can ascent ascend it without the need of a fish ladder.

+Policy B: The County shall, in coordination with the cities and other appropriate organizations, implement the requirements of the Oregon Solutions Clatsop Plains Elk Project Declaration of Cooperation, which was signed September 1, 2021.
+The County shall develop zoning regulations and development standards to implement these commitments.